stoplightio/spectral/README.md

 ## Contributing

-If you are interested in contributing to Spectral itself, check out our [contributing docs](CONTRIBUTING.md) [Coming soon!] to get started.
+If you are interested in contributing to Spectral itself, check out our [contributing docs](CONTRIBUTING.md) to get started.

 Also, most of the interesting projects are built _with_ Spectral.
 Please consider using Spectral in a project or contribute to an [existing one](#example-implementations).

 If you are using Spectral in your project and want to be listed in the examples section, we encourage you to open an [issue](https://github.com/stoplightio/spectral/issues).

+### Example Implementations

+- [Stoplight's Custom Style and Validation Rules](https://docs.stoplight.io/modeling/modeling-with-openapi/style-validation-rules) uses Spectral to validate and lint OpenAPI documents on the Stoplight platform
+- [Spectral GitHub Bot](https://github.com/tbarn/spectral-bot), a GitHub pull request bot that lints your repo's OpenAPI document that uses the [Probot](https://probot.github.io) framework, built by [Taylor Barnett](https://github.com/tbarn)
+- [Spectral GitHub Action](https://github.com/XVincentX/spectral-action), a GitHub Action that lints your repo's OpenAPI document, built by [Vincenzo Chianese](https://github.com/XVincentX/)

 ## Helpful Links

 - [JSONPath Online Evaluator](http://jsonpath.com/), a helpful tool to determine what `path` you want
 - [stoplightio/json](https://github.com/stoplightio/json), a library of useful functions for when working with JSON
-- [stoplightio/yaml](https://github.com/stoplightio/yaml), a library of useful functions for when working with YAML, including parsing YAML into JSON with a source map that includes JSONPath pointers for every property in the result
+- [stoplightio/yaml](https://github.com/stoplightio/yaml), a library of useful functions for when working with YAML, including parsing YAML into JSON, and a few helper functions such as `getJsonPathForPosition` or `getLocationForJsonPath`

 ## Thanks :)